humanapp/user-interface-base/README.md

 ## A Few Working Rules

-- Keep layout, focus, and drawing coordinates in pixels.
 - Prefer semantic input events inside screens instead of checking physical buttons in every screen.
 - Keep one runtime for the app and push, pop, or replace screens as the user moves through the app.
 - Reuse `Rect`, `Size`, and `UiMeasuredSize` objects in frame code when practical.
+Avoid allocations in the render callback.
-- Use screen modals for short blocking tasks such as number entry.
+- Use screen modals for short blocking tasks such as number entry and confirmation dialog.

 ## Getting Started

-micro:bit apps UI is a MakeCode extension.
-The public package name is `user-interface-base`, and the TypeScript namespace is `ui`.
+**micro:bit apps UI** is a MakeCode extension.
 There are two normal ways to use it:

-- Work in the MakeCode Editor when you want the browser-based project workflow.
+- **Work in the MakeCode Editor** when you want the browser-based project workflow.
-- Work in VS Code when you want files on disk, source control, and command-line builds.
+- **Work in VS Code** when you want files on disk, source control, and command-line builds.

-Both workflows use MakeCode's extension system.

 ### Workflow 1: MakeCode Editor